 Note 1: This is one way to make piyaz.
 But there are many others, hailing from various regions of Turkey.
-For more inspiration, meet two other variations of this classic salad from two of my favorite Turkish food blogs: Piyaz, Antalya Bean Salad.

 Note 2: You can adjust the amount of herbs, tomatoes, peppers, and dressing to your liking.